Georgia Steel: Career

 In 2013, Steel made her television debut in two episodes of the CBBC sitcom All at Sea, portraying the role of Amanda Bryce.
 In 2018, Steel appeared on the fourth series of the ITV2 reality series Love Island.
 She finished in eighth place alongside Sam Bird, after being eliminated on Day 47.
 In 2019, Steel appeared in the sixth series of the E4 dating reality series Celebs Go Dating.
 She also appeared in the 5Star reality series Celebs on the Ranch, which aired in April 2019.
 In 2019, she appeared in the fifth series of the E4 series Celebrity Coach Trip.
 From December 2019 to February 2020, she appeared on the MTV series Ex on the Beach: Peak of Love.

+During filming of the show, Georgia began a serious relationship with fellow cast member Callum Izzard, whom later proposed to Georgia on the set of the show.

+They split in April 2020, after seven months together.

+In 2023, Steel was a contestant on the Love Island Games.
+In 2024, Steel appeared as a contestant on the spin-off Love Island: All-Stars.